Constrained Dynamics (I)

 Here’s a humble animation of the particle in free-fall:

-If we give an initial velocity to the particle (\(t=0\)), we end up with projectile motion:
+If we give an initial velocity to the particle (

 Free-fall (analytic)